Sportfish Independent Backer Update #14

 5. When Golden Boy Bowled Ten Perfect Games

 I didn’t think this moment would make it so high, but I guess there are a lot of bowling enthusiasts out there.
-This gem took place back with the original team; they’d just stopped a small mom and pop bowling alley from being robbed blind, so the coupe rewarded them by giving them the alley all to themselves for a night with unlimited free games and snacks.
+This gem took place back with the original team; they’d just stopped a small mom and pop bowling alley from being robbed blind, so the couple rewarded them by giving them the alley all to themselves for a night with unlimited free games and snacks.
 I never thought I’d be more jealous of a free pass than superpowers, but I hear their snack bar wings are orgasmic.

 Shenanigans proceeded.
 Some Backers are good at bowling and some are terrible.
 I thought Wallflower was surprisingly good.
 What surprised nobody was Golden Boy being the best, what with him being the literal embodiment of the little golden man on top of all the sports trophies.
 He threw a strike every single time.
 He threw a strike standing backwards.
 He threw a strike while stuffing nachos into his face with his other hand.
 He threw a strike with Alpha Dog yelling in his ear to distract him.